 The intervention of the Tehran municipality in Atabak neighborhood started in 2001.
 Based on the "Continuation of the East Highway" project, in this year, the municipality took ownership of the parts on the fringes of the Khob-Bakht St. During the 2001-2002 years, about 165 plots were purchased according to the plan.
 In 2003, the detailed plan consultant of the region proposed redirection of the highway from the Khob-Bakht St. to the current route.
 The primary justification for this proposal was the use of highway capacity to rebuild the rusty texture of the area.
 After the approval of the plan in 2003, the Renovation Organization, as the executive, took ownership of the project through attracting financial resources.
 In 2005, the program was undergoing significant changes.
-The first landscape project prepared urban by Tehran Modernization Organization is Khob-Bakht the neighborhood plan [50].
+The first urban landscape project prepared by Tehran Khob-Bakht Modernization Organization is the neighborhood plan [50].

-Table 5 Urban governance regeneration measures in Atabak neighborhood supplier institution A thorough plan of the 15 th district of Tehran 2012 Establishment organization of detailed projects of the city of Tehran 15 th District of Tehran Network Sequence and street widths Zoning Topical and thematic development catalytic projects Regeneration policies for worn-out neighborhoods Eats of Khob-Bakht St land acquisition plan 2003 Municipality of the 15th district of Tehran Atabak neighborhood - Owning parts located within the Khob-Bakht St West of Imam Ali HW land acquisition plan 2005 Tehran municipality 15 th District of Tehran - Owning parts situated in Imam Ali highway Imam Ali region's Special Renovation Project 2005 Renovation Organization of Tehran Municipality Neighborhoods of Imam Ali district - Proposed spatial organization and land use of the neighborhoods of Imam Ali district Urban landscape design of Khob- Bakht neighborhood 2006 Renovation Organization of Tehran Municipality Atabak neighborhood The proposed spatial organization of the neighborhood Proposed land use Regeneration policies Spatial design the number of residential and commercial units in the neighborhood, which was close to 1,500 before the commencement of the rehabilitation process, will be converted to 180 newly-built residential blocks [51].
+Table 5 Urban gov ernance regeneration m easures in Atab oak neighborhood G 1' ' ''''' T 1 0 1 1 supplier institution A thorough plan of the 15 th district of Tehran 2012 Establishment organization of detailed projects of the city of Tehran 15 th District of Tehran Network Sequence and street widths Zoning Topical and thematic development catalytic projects Regeneration policies for worn-out neighborhoods Eats of Khob-Bakht St land acquisition plan 2003 Municipality of the 15th district of Tehran Atabak neighborhood - Owning parts located within the Khob-Bakht St West of Imam Ali HW land acquisition plan 2005 Tehran municipality 15 th District of Tehran - Owning parts situated in Imam Ali highway Imam Ali region's Special Renovation Project 2005 Renovation Organization of Tehran Municipality Neighborhoods of Imam Ali district Proposed spatial organization and land use of the neighborhoods of Imam Ali district Urban landscape design of Khob- Bakht neighborhood 2006 Renovation Organization of Tehran Municipality Atabak neighborhood The proposed spatial organization of the neighborhood Proposed land use Regeneration policies Spatial design

-Title Preparation year Supplier institution Level Output Tehran City Master Plan 2007 Tehran's comprehensive and Tehran and its regions - Access hierarchy - Zoning detailed plans supplier institution - Topical and thematic projects The development pattern of the 15 th district of Tehran 2003 Tehran's comprehensive and detailed plans 15 th District of Tehran - The proposed spatial organization
+Title Preparation year Supplier institution Level Output Tehran City Master Plan 2007 Tehran's comprehensive and detailed plans supplier institution Tehran and its regions Access hierarchy Zoning Topical and thematic projects The development pattern of the 15 th district of Tehran 2003 Tehran's comprehensive and detailed plans 15 th District of Tehran - The proposed spatial organization